Clear DNS Cache From Your Local Machine

 - After hitting enter you will see a message that “successfully flushed the DNS Resolver Cache“.

-Clear DNS Cache in Linux
+How To Clear DNS Cache In Linux

 Many of the Linux distributors used NSCD (Name Service Caching Daemon) DNS caching application.
 If you have NSCD you can use following commands to flush DNS cache.